 Standard rag mat board is made with a 100% cotton core and backing and an acid-free, bleed-resistant colored facing paper.
 It’s more expensive than plain decorative mats, but there are several color and texture mat options to choose from, such as suede mat board and linen.

 Standard rag mat board is recommended when framing fine art prints, photos, and valuable documents.
 When framing rare, historical, or antique artwork or documents, many conservators choose 100% rag mat board in which the face, core, and backing are all made of cotton and are one color (usually a white or neutral hue on the surface and all the way through).

 The second conservation matting option is alpha-cellulose mat board, which is produced using virgin alpha-cellulose purified wood pulp.
 The virgin alpha-cellulose has been treated to eliminate the acids and lignins that can degrade the mat board and the artwork.
 Available in more than 300 colors, this face color on this type of board is created with fade- and bleed-resistant organic pigments.

 Research has shown that alpha-cellulose boards with MicroChamber technology and zeolite counteract the effects of pollutants over time, including acidic gasses such as sulfur dioxide and nitrogen.
-Bainbridge’s alpha-cellulose Artcare mat boards claim to proactively trap and neutralize pollutants and acid by products that damage artwork.
+Our mat boards proactively trap and neutralize pollutants and acid that can damage artwork.
 Alpha-cellulose mat boards are appropriate for framing valuable art, important or historical documents, and photos or collectibles.

 How to Choose Mat and Frame for Art